 A type of the Fourth Industrial Revolution, Industry 4.0 involves the continuous automation of manufacturing and industry practices by means of smart technology where everything “talks” to each other.

-Industry 4.0 focuses on the Internet of Things and is driven by technological developments needed to establish an interconnected digital manufacturing enterprise, which also communicates, analyzes, and uses data to drive further intelligent action back in the physical world.
+Industry 4.0 focuses on the Internet of Things and is driven by smart technological developments needed to establish an interconnected digital manufacturing enterprise, which also communicates, analyzes, and uses data to drive further intelligent action back in the physical world.

-The Future Trends of the Manufacturing Industry
+The Future Trends in the Manufacturing Industry

 The manufacturing industry was hit hard during the pandemic, but it has managed to bounce back stronger; a recent report states that industrial production and capacity utilization in the US markets stood higher at present compared to the pre-pandemic levels.